vezel-dev/novadrop/doc/game/data.md

 ## Encryption

-Data center files are encrypted with the Rijndael algorithm in CFB mode, using zero-padding, and with block/key sizes both set to 128 bits.
-Note that the final block is often smaller than the block size and not correctly padded with zeros as it should be, thus requiring some special processing when using most cryptography libraries.
+Data center files are encrypted with the Rijndael algorithm in CFB mode, using zero-padding, and with block, key, and feedback sizes all set to 128 bits.

 The encryption key and initialization vector can both be extracted from a running TERA client, e.g. with the [novadrop-scan](../tools/scan.md) tool.
 These